future timeline technology humanity predictions 2050

 african elephants extinction threat 2020 2024 2025 future

-Amphibians - based on current trends, nearly half of all amphibians in Europe will be extinct by the 2040s, including many previously common species of frogs, toads, salamanders, newts and caecilians.
+Based on current trends, half of all amphibians in Europe will be extinct by 2050, including many previously common species of frogs, toads, salamanders, newts and caecilians.
 The main threats are pollution, disease, loss of natural habitat and droughts caused by climate change.

-Birds - due to climate change and scarcity of food, up to 30% of bird species may be extinct by the 2100s, including the Emperor Penguin, the best-loved and most recognised symbol of Antarctica.
+Due to climate change and food scarcity, up to 30% of bird species may go extinct by 2100.
+This includes the Emperor Penguin, among the best-loved and most recognised symbols of Antarctica.

 emperor penguin extinct 2100 2105 future antarctic numbers